jnichols300/curriculum/01-front-end-fundamentals/css/readme.md

 - Apply knowledge of the box model to adjust spacing between and around elements on a page
 - Bookmark 2-3 good resources that developers can use refer to for CSS help

-## Opening Framing (3 min)
-> Although some of this may be review from the prework, repetition is key to becoming a good programmer!

-Wouldn't it be nice to make our webpages look schnazzy?
-Enter CSS.
-There is such a wide breadth of things to learn about CSS and honestly, you could probably teach a whole 12 weeks to understand all the capabilities, nuances and subtleties.
-So we'll only be scratching the surface with it, but I encourage you to experiment with CSS on your own.
-As you consistently use CSS you realize, while frustrating, becomes awesome to utilize.

 ## Separation of Concerns